elvingultekinoglu/AruBee/README.md

 * Draw a circular ROI by clicking and dragging with your mouse.
 Start at the center of the circle you want to select, then expand it.
 * Press **Enter** to confirm the ROI, or **Esc** to cancel and use the full frame.

-**Tip:** Choose an ROI that closely covers the area where the bee and its ArUco tag are expected to move.
-This improves detection accuracy and reduces noise.
+**Tip:** Choose an ROI that covers the area where the bee and its ArUco tag are expected to move, and include a small margin around it.
+A slightly larger ROI improves detection accuracy while still reducing background noise.

 **3. Tag Calibration**